 The above examples show that "is cooked" can be either (A) a passive verb in present tense or (B) an active verb in present tense + a past participle acting as an adjective.
 The same is true for "is done."
 However, given the sentence "It is done." without context, most native speakers will understand "done" as a verbal adjective.
 With a bit of a stretch, I can produce examples using the passive voice "is done":

-- "Should I go to the wedding wearing these clothes?"
-"It is not done"
+(4) "Should I go to the wedding wearing these clothes?"
+"It is not done."

-Although grammatically allowed, such use of the passive voice would be atypical for a native speaker of English -- so atypical, in fact, that a native speaker might interpret the reply in example 3 to mean "The wedding has ended, so the question is irrelevant." rather than "Sometimes people wear clothes like that to a wedding."
-The use passive voice is perhaps more obvious in example 4, particularly if we imagine the response being said in a haughty voice.
+Although grammatically allowed, such use of the passive voice would be atypical for a native speaker of English -- so atypical, in fact, that a native speaker might interpret the reply in sentence 3 above to mean "The wedding has ended, so the question is irrelevant." rather than "Sometimes people wear clothes like that to a wedding."
+The use passive voice is perhaps more obvious in sentence 4, particularly if we imagine the response being said in a haughty voice.

 It is the passive voice - look here: http://tutorino.ca/grammatica/2007/7/17/the-italian-passive-voice-la-voce-passiva.html